 What is the application process and admission criterion?

 To request an application packet, please call (630) 617-3300.
-Submit the application with a current psychological evaluation, official high school transcripts and IEP along with two recommendations and other required documents to the Office of Adult and Graduate Studies–ELSA, Elmhurst College, 190 S. Prospect Avenue, Cureton Hall, Elmhurst, IL 60126.
+Submit the application with a current psychological evaluation, official high school transcripts and IEP along with two recommendations and other required documents to the School for Professional Studies–ELSA, Elmhurst College, 190 S. Prospect Avenue, Cureton Hall, Elmhurst, IL 60126.

 When is the application deadline?

 The preferred application deadline for fall is June 1; the preferred application deadline for January is November 1.
 Applications are accepted and reviewed on a rolling, first-come,

 first-served basis.
 Applications submitted after deadlines will be considered while space remains available.

 How many students are offered admission each year?

 ELSA is a limited enrollment program allowing admission of up to 15 new students each academic year.
 ELSA students may attend on either a full-time or part-time basis.

 What is the admission process?

 Upon receipt of the completed application, students and families will be contacted to set up an interview with the ELSA Admission Committee.
 After the interview, students will receive